xpadrex/mazeSUD/README.md

 - add trainer for stat points when leveling

-- load area data from files instead of hardcoding
+- load location data from files instead of hardcoding

 - fine tune the formating of text for directions and items/monsters in the location